Friendship: Older adults

 Research within the past four decades has now consistently found that older adults reporting the highest levels of happiness and general well being also report strong, close ties to numerous friends.

 As family responsibilities and vocational pressures lessen, friendships become more important.
 Among the elderly, friendships can provide links to the larger community, serve as a protective factor against depression and loneliness, and compensate for potential losses in social support previously given by family members.
 Especially for people who cannot go out as often, interactions with friends allow for continued societal interaction.
 Additionally, older adults in declining health who remain in contact with friends show improved psychological well-being.

 Forming and maintaining

+Forming and maintaining friendships often requires time and effort.

-Friendships are foremost formed by choice, typically on the basis that the parties involved admire each other on an intimate level, enjoying aspects such as commonality and socializing.
+Friendships are foremost formed by choice, typically on the basis that the parties involved admire each other and enjoy commonality and socializing.

+Given that friendships provide people with many mental, social, and health benefits, people should want to associate with and form lasting relationships with people who can provide the benefits they need.
+Thus, people have specific friendship preferences for the types of behaviors and traits that are associated with these benefits.
+Recent work on friendship preferences shows that while there is much overlap between men and women for the traits they prefer in close same-gender friends (e.g., being prioritized over other friends, friends with varied knowledge/skills), there are some differences: women compared to men had greater preference for emotional support, emotional disclosure, and emotional reassurance, while men compared to women had greater preference for friends that offer opportunities for accruing status, boosting their reputation, and will provide physical aid.

-Some factors affect most people.
-For example, most people underestimate how much other people like them.
+Most people underestimate how much other people like them.
 The liking gap can make it difficult to form friendships.

+According to communications professor Jeffery Hall, most friendships involve tacitly agreed-upon expectations in six different areas: